-If you’re just joining me at this part of my story, I came to Australia to be with my partner.
+If you’re just joining me at this part of my story, I came to Australia in 2012 to be with my partner.
 I applied for a de facto partner visa subclass 820.
 It grants temporary residency.
-It lets me travel, get Medicare, study, and work.
+It lets me travel, study, work, and access Medicare.
 Although it doesn’t have an expiration date, it is temporary.
 Two years from the date I applied for temporary residency, I can apply to become a permanent resident.
+That time has come.

 My migrant agent contacted me and emailed me all the forms I’d need to lodge:

 - the visa application

 - details of any international travel